Hirak78Das/TaskManagementRESTAPI/docs/README.md

 - **Start the server program in one terminal window --> after starting the server program, it continuously listens for client requests and responses accordingly**
 - **Open another terminal window to run the client program, which will communicate with the server to perform task management operations via http requests.**

-NOTE: Both the server and client programs must be running simultaneously to enable full functionality.
+NOTE: Both the server and client programs must be running simultaneously to avoid unwanted crash.

 1. ##### Clone the repository